cucumber/docs/content/community/contributing-to-documentation.md

 * Ruby
 * Kotlin (optional)
 * .Net (optional; some pages only)
-* Kotlin (optional)

-* If possible, we'd prefer for you to add information for Java, JavaScript and Ruby.
+* Whenever possible, we prefer to have information for Java, JavaScript and Ruby.
   * If you're only familiar with one programming language, just add an example for that language; someone else will fill the gaps for the other languages!
   * You can ask for help with the other languages in the help channel for that language on Slack, or in your GitHub pull request / issue